-Iceland’s northernmost town, Siglufjörður (which now is a part of Fjallabyggð, along with Ólafsfjörður), is a historic fishing town whose fame and fortune has always been linked to the ebb and flow of the fishing industry.
-A tiny shark fishing village in 1900, Siglufjörður soon became one of the largest towns in Iceland and the undisputed capital of herring fishing in the Atlantic.
-Although the herring have disappeared, the town bears the distinct imprint of ‘The Herring Era’.
+Iceland’s northernmost town, Siglufjörður, now part of Fjallabyggð along with Ólafsfjörður, is a historic fishing town whose fortunes have always been tied to the fishing industry.
+In 1900, it was a tiny shark fishing village, but it soon grew into one of Iceland’s largest towns and became the undisputed capital of herring fishing in the Atlantic.
+Although the herring have long since disappeared, the town still bears the distinct imprint of the Herring Era.

-The harbour at Siglufjörður has long been considered one of the best in Iceland.
-As early as the Middle Ages, English and Dutch fishing and merchant ships favoured Siglufjörður as a convenient, sheltered base of operations.
+Siglufjörður’s harbor has been considered one of the best in Iceland for centuries.
+As far back as the Middle Ages, English and Dutch fishing and merchant ships favored Siglufjörður as a convenient and sheltered base of operations.

-During the 20th Century, Siglufjörður became the centre of Iceland’s flourishing commercial herring fishing industry and its harbour one of the largest and most important in the country.
-In the heyday of the herring fishery, Siglufjörður was a town filled with fish, jobs and money, a busy boomtown with a gold rush-like atmosphere that quickly earned the nicknames Klondike of the Atlantic, Fishermen’s Eldorado and Iceland’s Sodom.
+In the 20th century, Siglufjörður became the center of Iceland’s booming herring fishing industry, with its harbor becoming one of the largest and most important in the country.
+During the herring fishery’s heyday, Siglufjörður was a bustling boomtown, often referred to as the Klondike of the Atlantic, Fishermen’s Eldorado, and Iceland’s Sodom.
 By mid-century, 500 boats were active in the local herring fishery.
 In times of bad weather, hundreds of fishing boats would seek refuge, tying to the docks or anchoring in the fjord to wait out the storm.
-There were so many docks in the harbour that you had to travel a kilometre and a half to get from the first one to the last.
-In fact, laid end-to-end Siglufjörður’s docks would have stretched well over six kilometres!
+The harbor was so extensive that traveling from the first to the last dock covered 1.5 kilometers, and laid end-to-end, the docks stretched over six kilometers!

-With the disappearance of the herring from Iceland’s waters by 1970, the old wooden docks were replaced by permanent concrete.
-Though considerably smaller than in the past, the modern harbour is still just as protected and just as close to the fishing grounds as always.
-Today, the harbour is frequented by large shrimp trawlers and small cod-fishing boats delivering their catch to local processors.
+With the disappearance of herring from Icelandic waters by 1970, the old wooden docks were replaced by permanent concrete structures.
+Though the harbor is smaller today, it remains just as protected and as close to the fishing grounds as ever.
+It is now frequented by large shrimp trawlers and small cod-fishing boats delivering their catch to local processors.

-Since 2002 Siglufjörður has welcomed cruise ship passengers to visit this small town at the edge of North Iceland that is full of well kept history.
+Since 2002, Siglufjörður has welcomed cruise ship passengers to explore this small town at the edge of North Iceland, rich in well-preserved history.

 Attractions